Faculty Resources for Incorporating Sustainable Practices

 Adapted from The Association for the Advancement of Sustainability in Higher Education (AASHE)

 Aside from participating in energy conservation measures and proper waste reduction on campus, we hope faculty will consider helping to foster a true culture of sustainability by infusing it throughout the curriculum.
-Here are seven steps to include sustainable concepts across disciplines:
+Here are eight steps to include sustainable concepts across disciplines: